-25. Duties of the Indian Child Welfare Program.
+24. Duties of the Child and Family Services Division.

 - a.
-In performing its duty to investigate child abuse, the Indian Child Welfare Program must develop written procedures for screening each referral for abuse or neglect of a child to assess whether abuse of another family or household member is also occurring.
-The assessment must include, but is not limited to: - (1) Inquiry concerning the criminal record of the parents, and the alleged abusive or neglectful person and the alleged perpetrator of domestic abuse, if not a parent of the child; and - (2) Inquiry concerning the existence of orders for protection issued to either parent. - b.
-If it is determined in an investigation of abuse or neglect of a child that the child or another family or household member is in danger of domestic abuse and that removal of one of the parties is necessary to prevent the abuse or neglect of the child, Indian Child Welfare Program must seek the removal of the alleged perpetrator of domestic abuse whenever possible.
+In performing its duty to investigate child abuse, the Child and Family Services Division must develop written procedures for screening each referral for abuse or neglect of a child to assess whether abuse of another family or household member is also occurring.
+The screening must include, but is not limited to: - (1) Inquiry concerning the criminal record of the alleged abusive or neglectful person and the alleged perpetrator of domestic abuse; and - (2) Inquiry concerning the existence of orders for protection issued to either Parent, Guardian or household member. - b.
+If it is determined in an investigation of abuse or neglect of a child that the child or another family or household member is in danger of domestic abuse and that removal of one of the parties is necessary to prevent the abuse or neglect of the child, Child and Family Services Division must seek the removal of the alleged perpetrator of domestic abuse whenever possible. - c.

-c.
 If it is determined in an investigation of abuse or neglect of a child that a parent of the child is a victim of domestic abuse, services must be offered to the victimized parent and the provisions of such services must not be contingent upon a finding that either parent is at fault or has failed to protect the child.